akbarzadehms/TCGS-Vars-Adjusting/README.md

 # TCGS-Vars-Adjusting

 #Standardizing variables, Adjusting by age and sex, and winsoriziation

 Dear TCGS users;

+This program has svereal section:

+- data.reading

+- winsorizing function

+- standardizing function

+- residualinzing

+- standardizing

+- Checking.results

+- Exporting Data

-Please odownload and open "Main.R" file and follow steps:
+At first, you can download and open "Main.R" file and follow steps:

 1- Save your data into "setwd" directory without header.
-Also, you should know the column number of your variables.
-For example, as seen bellow, #col1 is the "PID" or #col5 is the "gender".
+You should only know the column numbers of your variables.
+For example, as seen in "data.reading" section, #col1 is the "PID" or #col5 is the "gender".

 2- Replac all "TargetVar" with "Your Variable Name", for example "tg".

 3- Run all line in R and follow your data in ".sav" and ".csv" format in your directory.

-Note: Before use transformed variables into your work, please check and compare qqplots and histograms for makeing a final decision.
+Note: Before use transformed variables into your own analysis, please check and compare qqplots and histograms for makeing a final decision.

-Mahdi
+Mahdi Akbarzdaeh